NIFTy-PPL/JAXbind/README.md

 Similar to first derivatives, JAX can not automatically compute higher derivatives of a general function $f$ that is not natively implemented in JAX.
 Higher order derivatives would again need to be provided by the user.
 For many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes.
-Therefore, the current interface of `jax_op` is, for simplicity, restricted to first derivatives.
+Therefore, the current interface of `JAXbind` is, for simplicity, restricted to first derivatives.
 In the future, the interface could be easily expanded if specific use cases require higher order derivatives.

 In scientific computing, linear functions such as, e.g., spherical harmonic transforms are widespread.